lksdfkj3298sKL/solidity-game-plan/README.md

 - 1/11/2022: Locked in game-plan.
 Time to get coding.
 Setup [scaffold-eth](https://github.com/scaffold-eth/scaffold-eth) complete.
 Finished [mapping](https://solidity-by-example.org/).
 - 1/12/2022: Spent 4.5 hours following [this](https://solidity-by-example.org/).
 Finished [multi-sig wallet](https://solidity-by-example.org/app/multi-sig-wallet/).
 Much more confident now!
 - 1/13/2022: Ugh spent like 3 hours working on [this](https://solidity-by-example.org/app/merkle-tree)... but I finally got it.
 Main issue was odd number of nodes in the Merkle tree was constructed incorrectly with the algorithm provided.
 Learning: I should have re-reviewed Merkle Tree construction again with the odd numbers to understand what was going wrong instead of trying to tweak the inputs of verification method to have a valid output.
-- 1/14/2022: No work
+- 1/14/2022: No work.
+OHM crashed hard so I spent time researching (ie tweets, reaffirming belief, etc).
 - 1/15/2022: Only did 3 hrs work.
 Stopped at ERC721
 - 1/16/2022: Only 1 hour.
 Got distracted w/surfing Escort websites and porn :(.
 Missed opportunity.
+OHM crashed HARD.
+But HOLDing.
+- 1/17/2022: ~3.5 hours studying how contract creation works (added notes below).
+OHM crashed super hard.
+Spent 1-2 hours digging.